-General and administrative expenses increased \$774,000, or 16%, in the 2008 period as compared to the 2007 period.
-The increase is primarily due to additional restricted shares issued in late February 2008.
-As a percentage of total revenues, general and administrative expenses were 10% and 9% in the 2008 and 2007 periods, respectively.
+General and administrative expenses increased \$1.3 million, or 26%, in the 2008 period as compared to the 2007 period.
+As a percentage of total revenues, general and administrative expenses were 10% and 8% in the 2008 and 2007 periods, respectively.
+The increase is primarily due to the amortization of share based compensation from restricted shares issued in February 2008.
+In addition, the bonus accrual for the 2008 period is higher at this point in the year compared to the 2007 period based on an increase in the eligible average bonus percentage for executives.

-Depreciation and amortization decreased \$800,000, or 5%, in the 2008 period compared to the 2007 period.
-During the first quarter of 2007, our Board of Directors formally approved a plan to reconfigure our center in Foley, Alabama.
-As a part of this plan, approximately 40,000 square feet of gross leasable area was relocated within the property.
+Depreciation and amortization increased \$379,000, or 3%, in the 2008 period compared to the 2007 period.
+The Washington, PA outlet center, which opened and was placed in service during the 2008 period, accounted for approximately \$356,000 of the increase.
+In addition, the 2008 period includes incremental depreciation from expansion assets placed in service during the fourth quarter of 2007 at several existing outlet centers throughout the portfolio.
+The 2007 period included the reconfiguration of our outlet center in Foley, Alabama.
+As a part of that plan, approximately 40,000 square feet of gross leasable area was relocated within the property.
 The depreciable useful lives of the buildings demolished were shortened to coincide with their demolition dates throughout the first three quarters of 2007 and thus the change in estimated useful life was accounted for as a change in accounting estimate.
-Approximately 17,900 square feet was demolished during the second quarter of 2007 with the remainder being demolished during the third quarter of 2007.
-Accelerated depreciation recognized on the buildings demolished during the second quarter of 2007 and buildings to be demolished during the remainder of 2007 totaled \$1.3 million for the three months ended June 30, 2007.
-The effect on diluted earnings per share was a decrease of \$.03 per share for the three months ended June 30, 2007.
-The amount of buildings, fixtures and improvements related to the demolition which was fully depreciated and written off during the three months ended June 30, 2007 totaled \$2.6 million.
-This decrease from the 2007 period was partially offset by additional depreciation from expansion assets placed in service during the fourth quarter of 2007 at several existing outlet centers.
+Approximately 7,500 square feet was demolished during the third quarter of 2007 as scheduled.
+Accelerated depreciation recognized on the buildings demolished during the third quarter of 2007 totaled \$476,000, net of minority interest of approximately \$93,000.
+The effect on diluted earnings per share was a decrease of \$.02 per share for the three months ended September 30, 2007.